cakephp/docs/en/development/testing.rst

 .. note::

-    If you are running tests that interact with the session its generally a good idea to use the ``--stderr`` option.
+    If you are running tests that interact with the session it's generally a good idea to use the ``--stderr`` option.
 This will fix issues with tests failing because of headers_sent warnings.